 Citation, DOI, disclosures and article data

 At the time the article was created Ayush Goel had no recorded disclosures.View Ayush Goel's current disclosures

-Vasogenic cerebral edema refers to a type of cerebral edema in which the blood brain barrier (BBB) is disrupted (cf. cytotoxic cerebral edema, where the BBB is intact).
+Vasogenic cerebral edema refers to a type of cerebral edema in which the blood brain barrier (BBB) is disrupted (cf. cytotoxic cerebral edema, where the blood-brain barrier remains intact).
 It is an extracellular edema which mainly affects the white matter via leakage of fluid from capillaries.

-grey-white matter differentiation is maintained and the edema involves mainly white matter, extending in finger-like fashion
+grey-white matter differentiation is maintained and the edema involves mainly white matter, extending in a finger-like fashion